LDS Indoctrination and Retentive Socialization

 Below are listed what I view as the main sources of socializing influence which may drive members towards activity and discourage them from activities which might diminish their belief and participation in the LDS Church.
-I acknowledge that counter-examples within Church approved resources exist which moderate some of the more extreme material and examples discussed below, even though I have not included them for the sake of brevity.
+I acknowledge that many counter-examples within Church approved resources exist which moderate some of the more extreme material and examples discussed below, even though I have not included them for the sake of brevity.
 In addition, the level of emphasis on retentive doctrine and practices that any given member of the LDS Church experiences will vary significantly from family-to-family, location-to-location, and in which era of time a person experienced a particular LDS program.
 Still, I have attempted to focus on examples which will likely resonate with most active members’ experiences and constitute the threads which most strongly encourage devotion and retention.

 1. Program involves extensive time learning doctrine

 LDS members spend a considerable amount of time in meetings teaching one another and learning LDS doctrine:

-- Members attend a minimum of 3 hours of Church each Sunday (not counting other meetings like nightly “firesides”) where they teach one another LDS doctrine.
+- Members attend a minimum of 3 hours of Church each Sunday (not counting other meetings like monthly or quarterly “firesides” [a meeting held in the evening]) where they teach one another LDS doctrine.

 - Members are taught to pray morning and night individually, with their family, and with their spouses, pray over every meal, and study their scriptures daily.